-- 9. If individuals with parental responsibility wish to be present, and there are no concerns regarding the immediate safety of the child, this should be encouraged. - 20.
-Skeletal surveys should be undertaken in a child friendly environment within a radiology department that is equipped for paediatric imaging. - 1.
+- 16. In the event that appropriately trained radiographers and radiologists are not available in the admitting hospital, robust arrangements should be in place to access appropriate expertise at other hospitals within a suitable time frame, no later than 72 hours from the request being made. - 17.
+Correct identification of the child by both radiographers involved in performing the skeletal survey should be confirmed and documented at the time of examination. - 18.
+In addition to the radiographers, a registered paediatric nurse or a registered health or care practitioner should be present during the examination.
+This should be a statutorily regulated healthcare professional who a) is able to act autonomously and b) has a scope of practice which includes an understanding of the legislation applying to children with suspected physical abuse.
+Examples of appropriate staff roles include registered paediatric nurse or registered nurse with paediatric training.
+The roles of healthcare assistant, assistant practitioner and associate professional do not currently meet the criteria of statutory regulation. - 19.
+If individuals with parental responsibility wish to be present, and there are no concerns regarding the immediate safety of the child, this should be encouraged. - 20.
+Skeletal surveys should be undertaken in a child friendly environment within a radiology department that is equipped for paediatric imaging. - 21.
 Effective immobilisation is essential to obtain good quality images.
 This usually involves the child being held by an adult.
 Where a person with parental responsibility is unable to assist, another member of staff may do so.
 Anyone who holds a child should be informed about how they can assist.
-Records must be kept for all those who assist during exposures and audited to ensure that the same person is not routinely asked to assist.

-2. The skeletal survey can be a distressing examination for children, family and staff.
-Sedation of a child may be helpful and, where appropriate, local policies should be followed.

-3. In the event that sedation is not used, appropriate distraction toys should be available.
+Records must be kept for all those who assist during exposures and audited to ensure that the same person is not routinely asked to assist. - 22.
+The skeletal survey can be a distressing examination for children, family and staff.
+Sedation of a child may be helpful and, where appropriate, local policies should be followed. - 23.
+In the event that sedation is not used, appropriate distraction toys should be available.
 Involvement of play therapists should be considered.

-4. Anatomical side markers should be present within the primary beam, but not overlying any body parts.
+24. Anatomical side markers should be present within the primary beam, but not overlying any body parts.
 Where an image is satisfactory, except for the visibility of anatomical markers, imaging staff should consider whether a repeat exposure is necessary.
 Where it is absolutely clear that right and left can be identified there is normally no need for repeat imaging.
 Decisions regarding this should be documented in the clinical record.

-All annotations, including 'left' and 'right' markers added after image acquisition, should be recorded within the examination document, see the exemplar initial skeletal survey check form at Appendix D. Before this is used, professionals should ensure that it complies with the local healthcare provider's protocols and make any necessary amendments.
+All annotations, including 'left' and 'right' markers added after image acquisition, should be recorded within the examination document, see the exemplar initial skeletal survey check form at Appendix E. Before this is used, professionals should ensure that it complies with the local healthcare provider's protocols and make any necessary amendments.

-25. A standard set of views should be obtained, see Appendix A.

-- Appropriate documentation and contemporaneous records should be maintained, see Appendix D. - 7.
+- 25. A standard set of views should be obtained, see Appendix A. - Appropriate documentation and contemporaneous records should be maintained, see Appendix E. - 27.
 Skeletal surveys should be reviewed by a radiologist with experience of reporting such studies within 24 hours in case repeat or additional views are needed.